akiross/go-gsgp/README.md

     $ go-gsgp [options] semantic1 semantic2 ... semanticN

-The files consist in a semantic vector formatted as follow:
+The files consist in a semantic vector with one value per line.
+The file shall contain the semantic values for the training set followed by the test values.

-    (sem v1 v2 ... vN)

-Where `vi` are the semantic values corresponding to each row in the dataset.
-The train values are concatenated to test values.